libsdl-org/sdlwiki/SDL3/NewFeatures.md

 - [Async windowing](SDL_SyncWindow)
 - (More new features are still coming to SDL3, so check back here later!)

-If you are looking to move to SDL3 so you can start using these new features, you should take a look at [README/migration](README/migration) for all the details.
+If you are looking to move to SDL3 so you can start using these new features, you should take a look at [README-migration](README-migration) for all the details.